NattyBumppo/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-numerical-solution.md

 \dot{\vector{y}} = \left[\dot{X}_1\ \dot{Y}_1\ \dot{Z}_1\ \dot{X}_2\ \dot{Y}_2\ \dot{Z}_2\ \ddot{X}_1\ \ddot{Y}_1\ \ddot{Z}_1\ \ddot{X}_2\ \ddot{Y}_2\ \ddot{Z}_2\right]
 :::

-In words, the left side of {eq}`eq:numerical-solution` is another array, where the first six elements are the velocity components (the first derivative of position) and the second six are the acceleration (the first derivative of velocity).
+In other words, the left side of {eq}`eq:numerical-solution` is another array, where the first six elements are the velocity components (the first derivative of position) and the second six are the acceleration (the first derivative of velocity).

 ## Solution Algorithm